digitalheir/dutch-case-law-to-couchdb/README.md

     1. 1 etc.

-We can use these patterns to enrich the XML and extract metadata.
+We can use these kinds of patterns to enrich the XML and extract metadata.
 This repository contains tools and (example) documents to help analysing patterns in these case law documents.